 Verified by the CalcTree engineering team on July 19, 2024

-This calculator computes the design capacities of reinforced concrete beams to meet flexural and shear design requirements to ultimate limit state design (ULS) methods.
+This calculator computes the design capacities of a reinforced concrete beam to meet flexural and shear design requirements to ultimate limit state design (ULS) methods.

 All calculations are performed in accordance with AS3600:2018.